rayan123-4/My-WebOS-Stardance/README.md

 - Most of the help I got was from the **official guide**, **W3Schools tutorials**, and my **prior knowledge**.

 ## Updates after 1st Ship:
-1. A startup banner animation
+1. A startup banner animation.
-2. A settings app, with a background switcher and a light/dark theme switcher
+2. A settings app, with a background switcher and a light/dark theme switcher.
-3. A map app, that shows different Tiger species habitats
+3. A map app, that shows different Tiger species habitats.
-4. An information app, that has a lot of information about tigers
+4. An information app, that has a lot of information about tigers.
 5. A Fun fact, app that shows a cool fun fact about a place with a lot of tigers.
 6. A Weather API app, that you can search a city in the world and it will show the current weather there.
-7. A Manual app, to learn what features this OS has and where to find them.
+7. A Scrollable side icon bar, to sort out all my apps.
-8. ...
+8. A Manual app, to learn what features this OS has and where to find them.

 ## Credits: